8.6 Resource Stewardship and Case Management

 • Emergency department care has specialized providers and high-level diagnostics and should be reserved for immediate and potentially life-threatening needs.

 • Urgent care is an elevated level of care above an outpatient visit, yet below the needs of an emergency visit.
-Nurses should refer patients to this setting if they have a health need that needs attention within the next 24 hours but is not life-threatening.
+Nurses should refer clients to this setting if they have a health need that needs attention within the next 24 hours but is not life-threatening.

 • Inpatient and acute care typically occurs in a hospital setting where skilled nursing, diagnostic tests, and medical treatments are required.
 Nursing goals in these settings are to address immediate health concerns, stabilize the client, and prepare them for discharge.
-Most inpatient stays are 72 hours or less, so nurses must provide efficient care that includes adequate patient education regarding follow-up care after discharge.
+Most inpatient stays are 72 hours or less, so nurses must provide efficient care that includes adequate client education regarding follow-up care after discharge.

 • Assisted living refers to licensed facilities that provide safe living accommodations and three meals daily.
 Residents receive assistance with medications and ADLs and may receive general nursing care.[3]